openebs/website/docs/main/user-guides/replicated-storage-user-guide/additional-information/scale-etcd.md

 * When pods are deleted, they are terminated in reverse order from {N-1..0}.
 * Before a scaling operation is applied to a pod, all of its predecessors must be running and ready.
 * Before a pod is terminated, all of its successors must be completely shut down.
-* Replicated engine uses etcd database for persisting configuration and state information.
-Etcd is setup as a Kubernetes StatefulSet when replicated engine is installed.
+* Replicated Storage uses etcd database for persisting configuration and state information.
+Etcd is setup as a Kubernetes StatefulSet when Replicated Storage is installed.

 **Command**